Navigating SSDI After a Natural Disaster

 Social Security Disability Insurance is a government program aimed at providing financial assistance to disabled individuals, including disabled workers, their spouses or children, disabled widows, and adult children with disabilities who are over the age of 18 and became disabled before turning 22.

-The Social Security disability evaluation process is extremely strict.
+The Social Security Disability evaluation process is extremely strict.
 The Social Security law states that, in order to qualify for disability benefits, an individual must not be able to perform any substantial gainful activity due to a medically determinable mental or physical condition that has lasted for or is expected to last for at least 12 months or be expected to result in death.

 This program is also a component of the Social Security program, which is responsible for providing retirement payments to the vast majority of senior citizens in the United States.